AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Experimental Details and Supplementary Experiments

 \item \textit{Build Blocks.} This task requires assembling a block-based chair in two sequential steps.
 First, the robot inserts the seat component onto four vertical legs simultaneously.
 Each peg has a diameter of only $0.5\,\text{cm}$, and all four contact points must align precisely; otherwise, early contact induces lateral forces that displace the remaining legs, leading to failure.
 The second step inserts the backrest onto the assembled seat, where any residual error from the first step accumulates and further amplifies task difficulty.
 This task strongly challenges both translational and rotational precision as well as error accumulation across steps. \end{itemize}

 During fine-tuning and evaluation of AssemLM and TwoByTwo on datasets constructed from real-world assets, we apply translational perturbations within a range of 0.1 on the horizontal plane in the canonical coordinate system, together with rotational perturbations of up to 10$^\circ$, to simulate randomized initial conditions.
 All models are fine-tuned for 330 epochs with a batch size of 4 and evaluated under 30 randomized initializations with seeds 0--29.
-In experiments, the grasp poses are predefined, while the assembly poses are predicted by the model, ensuring that the comparison results directly reflect each model's assembly pose prediction capability.
+In experiments, the grasp poses are predefined, while the assembly poses are predicted by the model, thereby mitigating compounding errors caused by imprecise object localization or grasping.